GeoGaussian: Geometry-aware Gaussian Splatting for Scene Rendering: Our Methodology

 \subsection{Gaussian Initialization and Densification}

-\paragraph{\textbf{Initialization.}} Surface normals are first extracted from point clouds using a method~\cite{muja2009fast}, wherein unreliable normals are detected based on two rules: 1) points with long distances from others, and 2) points whose neighbors within a distance threshold have different normals with large angles with the point.
-This leads to the creation of two groups of points, $\mathcal{S}{co}$ and $\mathcal{S}{ind}$, where $\mathcal{S}{co}$ contains points located on smooth surfaces, while $\mathcal{S}{ind}$ comprises more individual points.
+\textbf{Initialization.} Surface normals are first extracted from point clouds using a method~\cite{muja2009fast}, wherein unreliable normals are detected based on two rules: 1) points with long distances from others, and 2) points whose neighbors within a distance threshold have different normals with large angles with the point.
+This leads to the creation of two groups of points: $\mathcal{S}_{co}$ and $\mathcal{S}_{ind}$, where $\mathcal{S}_{co}$ contains points located on smooth surfaces while $\mathcal{S}_{ind}$ comprises more individual points.

 These sparse points are then fed to the Gaussian Initialization module.
-For Gaussians initialized by $\mathcal{S}_{ind}$, we adopt an approach similar to that used in 3DGS, using the distance between the point and its nearest neighbor to set the scale.
-For Gaussians related to $\mathcal{S}{co}$, we encode more geometric information in the parameters as shown in Figure~\ref{fig:archi}.
-Specifically, the scale vector has only 2 DoFs, as the value in the z-axis, $\mathbf{S}_3$, is fixed to a small value to create a thin ellipsoid that will be aligned with surfaces.
-Additionally, we assume that the third column, $\mathbf{R}_3$, of the rotation matrix decoupled from the covariance matrix $\Sigma$ represents the normal, while the other two columns are set as a group of normalized basis vectors perpendicular to $\mathbf{R}_3$.
+For Gaussians initialized by $\mathcal{S}_{ind}$, we adopt an approach similar to that used in 3DGS by using the distance between the point and its nearest neighbor to set the scale.
+For Gaussians $\mathcal{G}$ related to $\mathcal{S}_{co}$, we encode more geometric information in the parameters as shown in Figure~\ref{fig:archi}.
+Specifically, the scale vector has only 2 DoFs since the value in the z-axis $s_3$ (in the Gaussian coordinate frame) is fixed to a small value to create a thin ellipsoid aligned with the surfaces.
+Additionally, we assume that the third column $\mathbf{r}_3$ of the rotation matrix from the covariance matrix $\Sigma$ represents the normal while the other two columns are set as a group of normalized basis vectors perpendicular to $\mathbf{r}_3$.

-\paragraph{\textbf{Densification in the tangential space.}} For general Gaussians initialized by points from $\mathcal{S}_{ind}$, they are densified in the traditional manner, which involves splitting a large ellipsoid into two smaller ones located randomly inside the ellipsoid.
-However, the approach differs for thin Gaussians, denoted as $\mathcal{G}_{\theta}$.
-To ensure that the new clones and splats align with the surface, the strategy is designed as follows: First, the gradient $(\delta \bm{\mu}^{i})$ of the position is calculated over 10 iterations.
-If the accumulated gradient exceeds a threshold, the position $\bm{\mu}^{i+1}$ of the new Gaussian is obtained.
+\textbf{Densification in the tangential space.} The general Gaussians initialized by points from $\mathcal{S}_{ind}$ are densified in the traditional manner, which involves splitting a large ellipsoid into two smaller ones located randomly inside the ellipsoid.
+However, the approach differs for thin Gaussians denoted as $\mathcal{G}_{\theta}$.
+We do the following to ensure that the new clones and splits are aligned with the surface: \textbf{1) \textit{Cloning.}} The gradient of the position is calculated over 10 iterations~\cite{kerbl3Dgaussians}.
+The position $\bm{\mu}^{i+1}$ of the new Gaussian is obtained when the accumulated gradient $(\delta \bm{\mu}^{i})$ exceeds the threshold $\gamma$.
 However, instead of being set along the direction of the gradient, the new position of the clone Gaussian is determined as follows: